 Basically, mental retardation should be handled with ultimate care and patience.
 They will require appropriate, individualized education and skills training other than the “normal” kids.
 Social programs and extracurricular activities help retarded children and adolescents gain self-esteem.
 A supportive, warm home environment is essential to help the mentally retarded reach their full potential.

 Encourage your child’s independence.
-Let him try new things and do encourage for that.
+Let him try new things and do encourage by that.

 Get your child involved in group activities.

 Get to know other parents of intellectually disabled children.
 They can be a great source of advice and emotional support.

 Differently-Abled and Not Mentally Retarded